pynchmeister/celestia-data-storage/README.md

 # celestia-data-storage
 Integrating Celestia with a Long-term Data Storage Provider (IPFS, Filecoin, etc.)

+I will be applying this to ARweave as well but figured it may easier to prototype with IPFS/Filecoin first...this does not account for non-permanence though...

 Can prototype with Rollmint but should be merged with core ultimately.

 ## Instructions